 Series 700A Power Processor

-The Series 700A Power Processor is an electronic, microprocessor-controlled tap switching voltage regulator / power conditioner, which consists of an all-copper, multiple-tapped, triple-shielded isolation transformer.
+The Series 700A Power Processor is an electronic, microprocessor-controlled tap switching voltage regulator/power conditioner, which consists of an all-copper, multiple-tapped, triple-shielded isolation transformer.
 The transformer’s three electrostatic shields provide excellent electrical noise attenuation, and its low output impedance results in outstanding load regulation.
-On each of the transformer’s seven taps, independently controlled inverse parallel electronic switches are used to provide tight output voltage regulation to within ± 3% of nominal.
+On each of the transformer’s seven taps per phase, independently controlled inverse parallel electronic switches are used to provide tight output voltage regulation to within ± 3% of nominal.
 Digital processing provides fast, accurate regulation within one cycle, without any voltage over- or under-shoot.